shopware/frontends/apps/docs/src/getting-started/templates/demo-store-template.md

 ### CMS Components

 One exception to the rule are CMS components.
-CMS components are handled as a separate package `cms-base` in Shopware Composable Frontends and can be updated automatically.
+CMS components are handled as a separate package `cms-base` in Shopware Frontends and can be updated automatically.
 However, you can still override the components from the package in your custom project.

 <PageRef page="./../../framework/shopping-experiences" title="Customize CMS Components" sub="Override CMS components using the cms-base package" />